tperry2x-uk/OpenXTalk-Community-DPE/docs/development/testing.md

 ## Running the Tests

-This assumes that you've already got the LiveCode source code and that you've successfully compiled it.
+This assumes that you've already got the source code and that you've successfully compiled it.
 See the [installation instructions](../README.md) for more details.

 ### Running tests on Mac OS X and Linux

-From the top directory of the livecode git repository working tree, run `make check`.
+From the top directory of the git repository working tree, run `make check`.
 This will run all the test suites.

 ### Running tests on Windows

 Open the `livecode.sln` solution file in Visual Studio, and build the "check" project.
 This will run the C++-based tests.

-There's not currently a convenient way to run the LiveCode Script and LiveCode Builder tests on Windows.
+There's not currently a convenient way to run the Script and Builder tests on Windows.

 ### Running tests on Emscripten

 To run the C++ tests, run `make check-emscripten` from the top of the livecode git repository working tree.

-To run the LiveCode Script tests:
+To run the Script tests:

 1) Run `tools/emscripten_testgen.sh`.
 This generates an HTML5 standalone in the `_tests/emscripten` directory.